 First National is Canada’s largest non-bank lending company.
 The company’s main business is mortgaging, and it has originated north of 120 billion dollars of mortgages in the past 30 years.
 So while the pandemic had a short-term negative impact on the finance sector due to asset quality concerns, the long-term is very bright for housing, and in turn, for lending.

-The pandemic has created two major catalysts for the housing and lending market.
+The pandemic has created two significant catalysts for the housing and lending market.
 Firstly, COVID has induced a secular shift from office working towards work-from-home; this will make a house a far more attractive investment than earlier for many people.
-Secondly, as highlighted above, the current savings rates are lower than inflation, thus creating a big demand for housing as a home is both a stable investment and an appreciating asset in an inflationary environment.
+Secondly, as highlighted above, the current savings rates are lower than inflation, thus creating a significant demand for housing.
+A home is a stable investment and an appreciating asset in an inflationary environment.

 The company has a solid dividend payment history of 15 years since its IPO.
-Over the past 5 years, dividends have grown at 5% CAGR.
-Over the same period, EPS has grown at 12% CAGR, and the stock has grown 65%.
+Over the past five years, dividends have grown at 5% CAGR.
+Over the same period, EPS has grown at 12% CAGR, and the stock has risen 65%.
 As a result, First National has a dividend yield of 4.72%.

 A&W Royalties Income Fund (TSE: AW.UN) (Sector – Food)